-The county council recently passed the Malama Pledge for Maui.The purpose of the proposed resolution is to provide visitors with clear guidelines to demonstrate their commitment to appropriate, respectful, and safe behavior when visiting any of the islands within Maui County through the establishment of the Malama Maui County Pledge.
+The county council recently passed the Malama Pledge for Maui.The purpose of this resolution is to provide visitors with clear guidelines to demonstrate their commitment to appropriate, respectful, and safe behavior when visiting any of the islands within Maui County through the establishment of the Malama Maui County Pledge.

 The Environmental, Agricultural, And Cultural Preservation Committee added language to encourage operators of hotels and vacation rentals to have their guests sign the pledge and to have the pledge be displayed in as many spaces throughout Maui County as possible.

 The following is for your use in your vacation rentals.

 I pledge to ho`oma`ema`e (do what is right) while visiting the islands and waters of Maui County.

 I will mindfully experience the breathtaking natural beauty of the `aina (land) and the welcoming aloha spirit of its po`e (people).

 I will be ha'aha'a (humble) and no`ono`o (thoughtful) in my actions.

 I will remember that each step I take is upon land that is someone else's home, sacred site, and living history.

 If I do not know proper, respectful, or safe behavior, it is my kuleana (responsibility) to 'imi na'auao (seek knowledge) and ask before acting.

 I will be maka'ala (aware) while swimming and hiking, and I will respect the strength and power of ocean currents, rushing streams and the variable and unfamiliar terrain of these islands.